 - Assistant Comptroller, Administrative Services: collects and organizes purchasing information (e.g., vendor, invoice date, delivery date, product information and description) for the equipment and furniture purchased.
-Ensures compliance with the TDSB's purchasing policies and procedures; shares purchasing details, for tracking purposes, with Governance and Board Services (Shared Services Administrative Liaison staff) and Finance Administration staff.
-Upon completion of an elected term, the Assistant Comptroller will arrange for collection of equipment and furniture that were ordered and are Board property. - Governance and Board Services (Shared Services Administrative Liaison staff) will track all equipment and furniture that are purchased for Trustees.
+Ensures compliance with the TDSB's Purchasing Policy (P017) and procedures; shares purchasing details, for tracking purposes, with Shared Services Administrative Liaison staff and Finance Administration staff.
+Upon completion of an elected term, the Assistant Comptroller will arrange for collection of equipment and furniture that were ordered and are Board property. - Shared Services Administrative Liaison staff will track all equipment and furniture that are purchased for Trustees.
 Upon completion of an elected term the Shared Services Administrative Liaison staff will share their tracking records for purchased equipment and furniture to support the Assistant Comptroller in collecting the equipment and furniture.